nusantara-self/docker/README.md

 For testing purpose:

 1. Copy the content of the folder `testing` on your server,
-2. Update the `docker-compose.yml` to suit your requirements,
-3. Update `./thehive/config/secret.conf` with a secret key
+2. Run `bash ./scripts/init.sh` to generate .env file and prepare the environment
-4. Run:
+3. Run:

     ```bash
     docker compose up